kjberchin/cse15l-lab-reports/cse-15l-lab-report-1.md

       cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
       cat /home/linux/ieng6/cs15lsp23/public/hello.txt
       these commands will allow you to navigate and interface with both your own commuter, and the lab computer for which you have been assigned.
-  III. this is an example of the exit command which allows you to disconnect from the remotely accessed computer.
+  VII. this is an example of the exit command which allows you to disconnect from the remotely accessed computer.